abueg/training-material/topics/assembly/tutorials/mitochondrion-assembly/tutorial.md

 # Conclusion

-In this tutorial, we learned how to assemble the mitochondrial genome using PacBio Hifi reads and MitoHifi.
-The same reads are the ones used to produced a complete genome assembly that can then be purged to keep only the nuclear genome.
+In this tutorial, we learned how to assemble the mitochondrial genome using PacBio HiFi reads and MitoHiFi.
+You can try this tutorial on your own data using the full HiFi read set you'd use for the nuclear genome assembly, since the filtering for mitochondrial reads happens within MitoHiFi.